mindersec/minder/README.md

 ## Initialize the configuration

-Before running the makefile targets, you need to initialize the application's configuration file.
-You may do so by doing
+Before running the makefile targets, initialize the application's configuration file.
+You may do so by doing.

 ```bash
 cp config/config.yaml.example config.yaml
 ```

-Alernatively, you may simply bootstrap the whole development environment, which includes initializing this file with:
+Alternatively, you may bootstrap the whole development environment, which includes initializing this file with:

 ```bash
 make bootstrap